-5.10 Where a tree is subject to a Tree Preservation Order (TPO) or if a tree is located within a conservation area, work may require prior consent or formal notification to the council; further information can be found on the council's website www.lambeth.gov.uk.
+5.10 The effect of development on trees is covered by Local Plan Policy Q10.
+Where a tree is subject to a Tree Preservation Order (TPO) or if a tree is located within a conservation area, work may require prior consent or formal notification to the Council; further information can be found on the Council's website www.lambeth.gov.uk. and British Standard Document B55837 'Trees in Relation to Design, Demolition and Construction' provides detailed advice.